metin/ProAngularJS-Repo/README.md

 064-directive-compile: This example contains a directive called simpleRepeater that uses transclusion to repeat a set of elements for each object in an array

 065-controller-directives: Illustrate how to create a directive that depends on other directive which features a controller.
 In the example, there is list of products with text input that accept quantitites.
 The directive is used to display the elements as a table and the final quantity is computed.

+066-custom-form-elements: Illustrate how to use directives to create a complex component (tri-button) that displays three options Yes, No, Not Sure.
+The selected option can be linked to the model and also a custom validation and formatter are implemented.